TinyGLASS: Real-Time Self-Supervised In-Sensor Anomaly Detection: Conclusion Future Work

 \section{Conclusion \& Future Work}

-This work presented TinyGLASS, a lightweight self-supervised anomaly detection framework designed for deployment on resource-constrained edge vision platforms, including in-sensor processors.
-Experimental results on the MVTec-AD benchmark demonstrate that TinyGLASS achieves substantial model compression while maintaining competitive detection performance.
-Specifically, TinyGLASS reduces the parameter count by 8.6$\times{}$, while still achieving \qty{94.2}{\percent} I-AUROC.
-System-level evaluation shows that the quantized model fits within the \qty{8}{MB} memory constraint of the target platform and achieves real-time inference at approximately \qty{20}{FPS} on the novel Sony IMX-500.
-In addition, we evaluated robustness to contaminated training data and introduced a custom dataset for domain-transfer analysis.
-The results indicate that TinyGLASS maintains stable performance under moderate levels of label misclassification.
-Future work could explore further improvements in model robustness and efficiency, including lightweight backbone architectures \cite{Iandola2017, Howard2019, Tan2019}, broader validation across industrial inspection scenarios \cite{Zou2022}, and investigate explainable anomaly detection methods that provide interpretable localization and defect characterization.
+This work presents TinyGLASS, a lightweight self-supervised anomaly detection framework designed for deployment on resource-constrained edge vision in-sensor processors.
+Experimental results demonstrate that TinyGLASS achieves substantial model compression while maintaining competitive detection performance.
+Specifically, it reduces the parameter count by 8.6$\times{}$, while still achieving \qty{94.2}{\percent} I-AUROC.
+System-level evaluation shows that the quantized model fits within the \qty{8}{MB} memory constraint of the target platform and achieves real-time inference at approximately \qty{20}{FPS} on the new Sony IMX500.
+In addition, we evaluated robustness to contaminated training data and introduced a custom dataset for domain-transfer analysis, showing that TinyGLASS maintains stable performance under moderate levels of label misclassification.
+Future work could explore further improvements in model robustness and efficiency, including lightweight backbone architectures \cite{Iandola2017, Howard2019, Tan2019}, broader validation across industrial inspection scenarios \cite{Zou2022}, and the investigation of explainable anomaly detection methods that provide interpretable localization and defect characterization.